ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 *   And, to enforce Extract, Transform, and Load (ETL) paradigms.

 A Storm Topology is network of Spouts and Bolts.
 The Spouts generate streams, which contain sequences of tuples (data) while the Bolts process input streams and produce output streams.
-Hence, the Storm Toplogy can talk to databases, run functions, filter, merge or join data.
+Hence, the Storm Topology can talk to databases, run functions, filter, merge or join data.
+We will be using Storm parse data, perform complex computations on truck events and send data to HBase Tables.
 *   **Spout**: Works on the source of data streams.
 In the "Truck Events" use case, Spout will read data from Kafka topics.
 *   **Bolt**: Spout passes streams of data to Bolt which processes and persists  it to a data store or sends it downstream to another Bolt.
+We have a RouteBolt that transforms the tuple and passes that data onto the other for further processing.
+We have 3 HBase bolts that write to 3 tables.

 Learn more about Apache Storm at the [Storm Documentation page](http://storm.apache.org/releases/1.0.0/index.html).

 ## Tutorial Overview

-*   Create HBase & Hive Tables
+*   Create HBase Tables
-*   Create Storm Topology
+*   Deploy Storm Topology
-*   Configure a Storm Spout and Bolts.
+*   Analyze a Storm Spout and several Bolts.
-*   Store Persisting data in HBase and Hive.
+*   Store Persisting data into HBase.
 *   Verify Data Stored in HBase.